TRIQS/dft_tools/doc/LDADMFTmain.rst

   * `T`: A matrix that transforms the interaction matrix from spherical harmonics, to a symmetry adapted basis.
 Only effective, if
     `use_matrix=True`.
   * `l`: Orbital quantum number.
 Again, only effective for Slater parametrisation.
-  * `deg_shells`: A list that gives the degeneracies of the orbitals.
+  * `deg_orbs`: A list that gives the degeneracies of the orbitals.
 It is used to set up a global move of the CTQMC solver.
   * `use_spinflip`: If `True`, the full rotationally-invariant interaction is used.
 Otherwise, only density-density terms are kept in the local Hamiltonian.
   * `dim_reps`: If only a subset of the full d-shell is used a correlated orbtials, one can specify here the dimensions of all the subspaces of the d-shell, i.e. t2g and eg. Only effective for Slater parametrisation.
   * `irep`: The index in the list `dim_reps` of the subset that is used.
 Only effective for Slater parametrisation.
+  * `n_cycles`: Number of CTQMC cycles (a sequence of moves followed by a measurement) per core.
+The default value of 10000 is the minimum, and generally should be incresed
+  * `length_cycle`: Number of CTQMC moves per one cycle
+  * `n_warmup_cycles`: Number of initial CTQMC cycles before measurements start.
+Usually of order of 10000, sometimes needs to be increased significantly.

 Most of above parameters can be taken directly from the :class:`SumkLDA` class, without defining them by hand.
 We will see a specific example at the end of this tutorial.

 After initialisation, several other CTQMC parameters can be set (see CTQMC doc).
-The most important are:

-  * `S.n_cycles`: Number of QMC cycles per node.
-  * `S.n_warmup_cycles`: Number of iterations used for thermalisation

 .. index:: LDA+DMFT loop, one-shot calculation